code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Collections/vector/README.md

 ## [Struct std::vec::Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.push)
-Same as in C++, Storing more than 1 value of same type contigously in memory.
+- Same as in C++, Storing more than 1 value of same type contigously in memory.
+- Stack is implemented using vector in rust

 <a name=create></a>
 ## Create